 - Floodlight located on top of ROPS or by the turn signals.

-- A better operation manual, seperate and more comprehensive service manual.
+- A better operation manual, separate and more comprehensive service manual.
 In ENGLISH.

 - “Fine” control lever for use in between 3 point hitch lift positions in the mid range.